partrita/DataAnalysis-w-AI-course/week06/assets/api-use.md

 Some services use more complex authentication (like OAuth tokens which have limited scope or expiration), but an API key is the fundamental concept to understand first.
 It’s your **access credential** for using the API.

+## Get an API

+Next, you can go and get an API key for an AI service.
+As a start a few dollars will be enough.
+Follow [instructions](get-ai-api-key.md)

 ## Walkthrough examples

 1. Getting [GDP data](walkthrough-wb-fred.md) from World Bank and FRED